msillano/tuyaDAEMON/tuyaTRIGGER/README.md

 2) Reseved to TRIGGERs, not accessible via GET/SET (see `global.alldevices` definition).
 3) TRIGGER SET using `'system'.\_doTrigger`: the TRIGGER is sent to _tuya-cloud_, where it fires an existing  automation 'If "tuya_bridge"Countdown 1 : equals 5000 (or 5020)...'
 4) TRIGGER SET using `'system'.\_toFastIN` (no checks): the TRIGGER is sent to _tuya-cloud_, where it fires an existing automation 'If "tuya_bridge"Countdown 1 : equals 5000 (or 5020)...'
-5) The standard _SCHEMA_ is usable only on devices that implement it, the _SCHEMA (device)_ uses standard SCHEMA , if available, or reads from device all GET dps.
+5) The standard _SCHEMA_ is usable only on devices that implement it. the syste.doSCHEMA (device)_ uses the result of GETs from all readable dps of the device, so it is always usable.
-6) The _SCHEMA (tuyastatus)_ reads data from `global.tuyastatus`, so get also PUSH only dps, and can be used with any device.
+6) The _SCHEMA (tuyastatus)_ reads data from `global.tuyastatus`, so get also PUSH only dps, or pseudoDP (like '_connected') and can be used with any device.
 --------------------
 **Versions**